-89.90.
-The discharge of stormwater from the reclamation and/or wharf area while under construction must only be:

-- (a) into the decant discharge system; - (b) directly into coastal water; or - (c) into the existing canal and pond-based stormwater system. - 91.
-Any construction stormwater discharge system(s) discharging directly to coastal water must be designed and maintained to achieve a NTU or NFU concentration of equivalent to 300mg/I TSS using the relationship established in accordance with condition 888588(a) at the point of discharge for all rainfall events up to and including the 1 in 20-year storm event - 92.
-Any construction stormwater discharge system(s) discharging directly to coastal water shall be monitored at least once every quarter to ensure that the design has achieved the turbidity limit and contaminant limits set out in Appendix 2. - 93.
-Any discharge of stormwater from the reclamation and/or wharf area, while under construction via either (a) or (c), must be monitoring quarterly to ensure that the contaminant limits set out in Appendix 2 are achieved.
-Results of each quarterly sampling should be forwarded to Council within 30 working days.
+- 88. The discharge of stormwater from the reclamation and/or wharf area while under construction must only - (a) into the decant discharge system; - (b) directly into coastal water; or - (c) into the existing canal and pond-based stormwater system. - 89.
+Any construction stormwater discharge system(s) discharging directly to coastal water must be designed to achieve a NTU concentration of equivalent to 300mg/I TSS using the relationship established in accordance with condition 8585(a) at the point of discharge for all rainfall events up to and including the 1 in 20-year storm event.